netgiro/netgiro.github.io/checkout.md

     - Success = false
     - ResultCode = GenericError (400) or any other error code

-**After you create cart with 7700001 (GSM number as CustomerId) you can simulate customer confirmation or rejection (as on mobile app) in [https://test.netgiro.is/customer/](https://test.netgiro.is/customer/).**
+**After you create cart with CustomerId = 7700001 (GSM number as CustomerId) you can simulate customer confirmation or rejection (as on mobile app) in [https://test.netgiro.is/customer/](https://test.netgiro.is/customer/).**

 <br>